churnikov/NotificationsBot/README.md

 - In parsing of notifications from website, add filter for irrelevant news (like, not for our group)
   - Add named entity recognition
 - Move to server (mb [here](https://wiki.python.org/moin/FreeHosts))
+- Add "do not disturb" from 24 till 6 o'clock
+- Don't notify over mmspbu and some irrelevant classes of news.
+- Make better formatted text with markdown